Author Index

 Daniel J. Weitzner

-Carl Friedrich von Weizscaker
+Carl Friedrich von WeizsÄcker

 Ai Weiwei

-Ai Weiwei is a Chinese contemporary artist, active in sculpture, installation, architecture, curating, photography, film, and social, political and cultural criticism.
+Ai Weiwei is a Chinese contemporary artist, active in sculpture, installation, architecture, curating, photography, film, and social, political, and cultural criticism.
 As a political activist, he has been critical of the Chinese government’s stance on democracy and human rights.
 He currently resides and works in Beijing.

 Robert P. Weller

-Robert P. Weller is assistant dean and adjunct assistant professor of anthropology at Duke University.
+Robert P. Weller is an assistant dean and adjunct assistant professor of anthropology at Duke University.
 His most recent book is Unities and Diversities in Chinese Religion (1987).

 Albrecht Wellmer